alexgustafson/Smartphone-App-Concept-for-Medical-Applications/Data_Gathering_and_Categorization_Gathering__.md

-## Data Gathering and Categorization
+## Data Gathering and Categorizatio

 ### Gathering Data from the Apple iTunes Store